Lévy flight foraging hypothesis: Controversy on empirical support

 There has been some controversy about the reality of Lévy flight foraging.
 Early studies were limited to a small range of movement, and thus the type of motion could not be unequivocally determined; and in 2007 flaws were found in a study of wandering albatrosses which was the first empirical example of such a strategy.

 There are however many new studies backing the Lévy flight foraging hypothesis.

 Recent studies use newer statistical methods and larger data sets showing longer movement paths.
-Studies published in 2012 and 2013 re-analysed wandering albatross foraging paths and concluded strong support for truncated Lévy flights and Brownian walks consistent with predictions of the Lévy flight foraging hypothesis.
+Studies published in 2012 and 2013 re-analysed wandering albatross foraging paths and concluded strong support for truncated Lévy flights and Brownian walks consistently with predictions of the Lévy flight foraging hypothesis.

 Debate on the optimality of a specific exponent

-On the theoretical point of view, a recent study disputes the validity of the optimality result published in 1999, by concluding that for bi- or tri-dimensional random walks, this result is only valid for very specific conditions: (i) once a target has been foraged, it has to reappear infinitely fast, (ii) the typical scale of the animal displacement has to be very small compared to the typical size of the targets, (iii) after a target is found, the animal has to start a new random walk infinitely close to the border of this target.
+From the theoretical point of view, a recent study disputes the validity of the optimality result published in 1999, by concluding that for bi- or tri-dimensional random walks, this result is only valid for very specific conditions: (i) once a target has been foraged, it has to reappear infinitely fast, (ii) the typical scale of the animal displacement has to be very small compared to the typical size of the targets, (iii) after a target is found, the animal has to start a new random walk infinitely close to the border of this target.
 If any of these conditions is not valid, the optimality result does not hold: inverse-square Levy walks are not optimal, and the gain of any optimal Levy walk over others is necessarily marginal (in the sense that it does not diverge when the density of targets is low).

 In contrast, assuming that the search is intermittent(i.e., detection is possible only at the short pauses between jumps), a different argument for the optimality of the inverse-square Lévy walk has been given.
 Mathematical arguments show that in finite two-dimensional domains the intermittent inverse-square Lévy walk is optimal when the goal is to minimize the search time until finding a target of unpredictable size.
-In contrast, any intermittent Lévy walk other than the inverse-square walk fails to efficiently find either small or large targets.
+In contrast, any intermittent Lévy walks other than the inverse-square walk fail to efficiently find either small or large targets.
 In other words, the inverse-square Lévy walk stands out as the only intermittent Lévy process that is highly efficient with respect to all target scales without the need for any adaptation.
 This result highlights the relationships between the detection ability of the searcher and the robustness and speed of the search.